Back to Tutorials

 Step 2: Read everything from the session

-The split that makes the harness click: the controller performs actions; the session is where you read the result.
 The docs put it cleanly — the AgentController is "the shared host; the Session is the conversation running inside it."
-One controller can serve many users, and nothing leaks between their sessions.
+One controller can serve many users at once, and nothing leaks between their sessions.

 ui.ts